Goldcopytrade/ABFCoin/README.md

 The entire of Abacus (ABF) ecosystem consists of a subset of all DeFi Technologies including Staking, Marketplace, ABF Payment, DEX & CEX Exchange.
 Revolution the Future of WEB3 technology
 # Web3 Staking

-Passive income generation technology running through the Binance blockchain
+Passive income generation technology running through the Binance blockchain.
+Staking is the best way to get profit from your HAPPY in Standard and Liquidity Pools High APY with no RISK!

 # Payment gateway
 KWCCoin payment gateway. we built tokens on Binance smart chain as a highly secure blockchain payment gateway.
 It offers low fees and supports leading exchanges. can also be used to pay for goods discount 10% all transaction. marketing section is expanding as a payment gateway on coinpayment.net our growing partnerships in the future.